Dminx1234/Dminx1234/README.md

 - 👋 Hi, I’m @Dminx
 - 👀 I’m interested in programming!
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning game development
 - 💞️ I’m looking to collaborate on Unity Projects
-- 📫 How to reach me N/A
+- 📫 How to reach us: AscendentDevelopment@gmail.com

 <!---
 Dminx1234/Dminx1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.